aurowallet/launch/token/README.md

 - Use the `Mina Sign` box in [test-zkApp](https://test-zkapp.aurowallet.com/).
   - In the `Mina Sign` module, fill in `JSON.stringify(submitContent)`, sign with the token account, and submit the signed result as a comment.
-- Alternatively, use `client.signMessage` from [mina-signer](https://www.npmjs.com/package/mina-signer) with the following code:
+- Use `client.signMessage` from [mina-signer](https://www.npmjs.com/package/mina-signer) with the following code:

 ```js
 const submitContent = {